 Perhaps you’ve tried SEO before with less-than-stellar results.
 Or maybe you’re finding it hard to justify the expense in an ever-tightening marketing budget.
 And, if your Google Ads campaigns are particularly successful, it may seem like an unnecessary and redundant effort.
 No matter where you stand, it’s understandable to evaluate if your investment in SEO is actually worth it.

-As a digital marketing company that’s been around since 2005, we’ve heard almost every objection you can imagine to investing in SEO, from concerns about cost and ROI, to complete misconceptions about how SEO works.
+As a digital marketing company that’s been around since 2005, we’ve heard almost every objection you can imagine to investing in SEO, from concerns about cost and the ROI of SEO, to complete misconceptions about how SEO works.
 As understandable as a cautious approach may be, the bottom line is, SEO does work, and it’s one of the most cost-effective ways to boost leads from your website, long term.

 To help explain the value of SEO we’re going to break down the 11 most common objections to SEO that we’ve heard, and show why they are worth reconsidering.